nanoutils/nanoutils/docs/docs/methods.md

 ## `lensIndex`

-Returns lens with predefined getter and setter functions for `array` only for specified `index`
+Returns `lens`-like function with predefined getter and setter functions for `array` only for specified `index`

 ```js
 import { lensIndex } from 'nanoutils'